 Step #2: Dive Deep into the Metrics

 Next, you’ll need to perform some intense quantitative analysis and dive deep into a company’s overall metrics.
-Let’s break down all of the factors you should analyze.
+Let’s break down all of the financial statements and other metrics you should analyze.

-- Cash Flow Statement: A company’s cash flow tells you how much money is moving in and out of the business, not how much profit it is making.
-Think of it as both profits and expenses added together.
+- Cash Flow Statement: A company’s cash flow tells you how much money is moving in and out of the business.
+In particular, the cash flow statement highlights the firm’s operating, financing, and investing activities.

-- Revenue: The revenue for a company is how much money it brought in during a certain time period, whether it’s a fiscal year or a single quarter.
-Note that revenue is not necessarily the same thing as profit, since revenue doesn’t consider operating expenses, debts paid, and other costly factors.
+- Revenue: A company’s revenue is how much money it brought in during a certain time period, for example, a fiscal year or a single quarter.
+Note that revenue is not necessarily the same thing as profit, since revenue doesn’t consider operating expenses, debts paid, and other cost factors.

-- Price-to-Earnings Ratio (P/E): The price-to-earnings ratio can be found by dividing a company’s current stock price by the earnings-per-share over the last year.
-This can give you a rough idea of how much investors might be willing to pay to get a single dollar of the company’s earnings.
+- Price-to-Earnings Ratio (P/E): The price-to-earnings ratio can be found by dividing a company’s current stock price by the earnings-per-share over the year.
+If you are using last year’s earnings, then this metric is referred to as a trailing P/E. This can give you a rough idea of how much investors might be willing to pay to get a single dollar of the company’s earnings.

 - Earnings per Share (EPS): The EPS rating is found when you divide company earnings by the number of shares that are available to trade.
-This can be used to find a company’s profitability based on shares.
+This can be used to find a company’s profitability per share.

 - Price-Earnings-Growth Ratio (PEG): The PEG ratio has you take a given stock’s P/E ratio, then divide that value by the expected annualized earnings growth rate over a few years.
 It can tell you whether a fast-growing company will be cheaper in the long run than a slower-growing company.

 - Price-to-Book Ratio (P/B): The P/B ratio serves as the net value for all available assets.
-You can consider this ratio is how much money the company would be worth if everything was liquidated, including its stocks.
+You can consider the book value to be how much money the company would be worth if everything was liquidated, including its stocks.
+It is important to note, that this metric is only useful for analyzing stocks in certain industries (for example banks).

 - EBITDA: EBITDA stands for “earnings before interest, taxes, depreciation, and amortization”.
-It covers how much money the company has before spending some of that revenue for necessary costs and payments.
+It covers how much money the company has before spending some of that revenue on necessary costs and payments (operating income).
 If the EBITDA is low relative to company debt, it may be a risky investment and vice versa.

 What Metric is the Most Important?